 But all that is to come.
 I grab a video, resettle the pack on my shoulders, and press on through the snow.

 The seeds of all this were planted way back in 2020, with lengthy periods of furlough and lockdown requiring distractions.
-I became particularly interested in architectural history, completing two ten-week courses from the University of Oxford with an emphasis on western modernism.
-And whilst I often couldn’t venture beyond Bristol, let alone the UK, I could daydream about it.
+Whilst I often couldn’t venture beyond Bristol, let alone the UK, I could daydream about doing so.
 Having become intrigued by the world of ‘systematic’ travel, I spent a lengthy quarantine transcribing my existing records into the NomadMania site.
+I also dove deeper into an interest in architectural history, completing two ten-week courses from the University of Oxford with an emphasis on western modernism.

 Despite many visits to the US, as a non-driver in a country built around cars I had only rarely ventured beyond its megacities.
 Taking on the full run of the Coast Starlight had given me glimpses of a different America, but only as passing scenes, framed by windows.
 My most recent explorations stateside had opened up Oregon beyond Portland, with a stop in Eugene and tour of the Columbia river providing an enjoyable change of pace.
 So I wanted to build upon these by tackling another epic rail route, but this time with plenty of stops along the way.
 A chance YouTube recommendation immediately sold me on the California Zephyr.
 Taking over fifty hours to not quite reach San Francisco, this is the longest-distance option with daily departures – meaning I could build a hop-on, hop-off itinerary with 24 hour visits in each state en route.